ricky582/sudoku_project/README.md

 # sudoku_project
-simple sudoku game in python
+simple sudoku web app using python and flask